opportunity-zh/wordpress-intro/README.md

 ```
 6. Click on **"Jetzt installieren"**
 7. If it finished the installation, click on **"Aktivieren"**

+### Elementor
+Elementor is one of the most used page builders for WordPress.
+It helps you to generate Webpages without any knowhow.
+By drag and drop you will be able to create your first websites.

 ## Install your first Theme
 In WordPress you can use Themes to have a ... structure of your website and already a predefined design.